arthur-schevey/portfolio/src/content/projects/1_dschef.md

 - title: "Zustand"
 ---

-DSChef is a graph and tree visualization utility designed to make complex hierarchical data intuitive and interactive.
-Users can construct, manipulate, and explore binary trees, general trees, and graphs with a live, dynamic interface.
+DSChef is a graph and tree visualization utility designed to make designing complex data structures (especially for test cases!) intuitive and interactive.
+Users can construct, manipulate, and explore binary trees and graphs with a live, dynamic interface.

 Key features include:
-- Real-time node creation, editing, and traversal visualization
+- Real-time node creation, editing
 - Support for multiple graph types (directed, undirected, weighted)
-- Export/import functionality for saving and sharing structures
+- Export/import functionality for saving and sharing structures, supporting several formats
-- Undo/redo
+- Undo/redo/local storage persistence

-DSChef emphasizes clarity and usability in representing data structures that are typically abstract and difficult to interact with visually.
+DSChef emphasizes clarity and usability to support students and educators.